Jun 8, 2017

 In over two years of our 3D printing program at the Marin City Library, we've had great success.
 Our intention was to bring new technologies to a community that lacks access to resources that others take for granted.
 We also wanted to establish a maker community comprised of individuals from all around the world.
 We’ve worked with local schools to integrate 3D printing and design into an after-school program.
 During the summer, we held a 3D Rubber Band Car Design Contest where students learned 3D design and then used that knowledge to design a rubber band powered car.
 They then raced the car for speed and distance.

 The public has used the 3D printers to prototype innovative designs and prototypes.
 A hiker and blogger designed a piece he dubbed “The Party Hat.”
 The object enabled him to drastically reduce his load when hiking as it allows him to use his two hiking poles as a quick tent prop up.
-He blogged about the details in this post.

 Another patron prototyped a piece for making it easier to change sails on a sailboat during a race.
 This was a little bit more secretive than “The Party Hat,” as he was planning on patenting the idea and selling his invention.
 Currently, his patent is pending and his product, called the Foiling Rabbit is for sale.
 It allows the shafts on the sailboat to stay lubricated so that it doesn’t require three or four people to change out a sail.
 It also significantly reduces the amount of time it takes.
 This is valuable in boat racing where you need to adjust to the conditions at a moment’s notice.

 We have several other patrons who are prototyping inventions, though these are the only ones I’m at liberty to talk about.
 As you may guess, these inventions involved many different iterations and perfecting over several months.
 The Ultimaker has fared very well in reliability and quality.